FelixU-github/NTU-MEP-2025/README.md

           |  `----.|  |  |  |  /  _____  \   |  |     |  |_)  | |  `--'  |     |  |
            \______||__|  |__| /__/     \__\  |__|     |______/   \______/      |__|

-​

-# NTU-MEP-2025

-This is the MEP chatbot repository for the second group of the MEP project.
+**This is the MEP program chatbot from Group 2.
+Feel free to use it if you have any questions.**